Energy issues

 Terrorists are spoiled for choice.
 Their targets are very varied: wedding parties in Jordan; tourists in Bali; train and bus passengers in Madrid and London; skyscrapers in New York.
 Radioactive material from nuclear power programmes is bound to be in the frame, not least because the public has a horror of it.
 Read on ›

-Categories: Energy issues
+Categories: Chernobyl / Energy issues / History of PR

 26 April 2010